🔗=====================>> The WWII Japan > Japan Overreaches Submodule <<====================🔗

 - USS Essex (CV-9) - commissioned 31 Dec 1942; survived WWII.

 In February and March 1942, the Enterprise, Yorktown, and Lexington, participated in a series of raids on Japanese-occupied islands in the Pacific.
-Although these raids inflicted little damage, they provided invaluable experience in carrier combat operations, experience soon to be used in two pivotal naval battles.
+Although these raids inflicted little damage, they provided invaluable experience in carrier combat operations, experience soon to be used in the two pivotal naval battles of Coral Sea and Midway.

 Sources for Big Pigeon's WWII Japan > Japan Overreaches > 1942 Carrier Raids webpage: